-- Establish an approved vendor list. - Conduct due diligence on new vendors to make sure they are legitimate. - Review payments to vendors and look for abnormalities like an excess in payments to one particular vendor. - Require that detailed receipts are turned in for all credit card purchases and expense report items. - Separate duties so the employee entering invoices into the system is not the same person who also pays the invoices.
-If this is not an option due to staffing, than the manager should audit the accounts payable list monthly. - Conduct random audits of paid invoices, company credit card purchases and expense reports. - Educate your employees on what to look for, as they are your eyes and ears in an organization.
+- Establish an approved vendor list. - Conduct due diligence on new vendors to make sure they are legitimate. - Review payments to vendors and look for abnormalities like an excess in payments to one particular vendor. - Require that detailed receipts are turned in for all credit card purchases and expense report items. - Set up dual control or create separation of duties so the employee entering invoices is not the same person who also pays the invoices.
+If this is not an option due to staffing, then the manager should audit the accounts payable list monthly. - Conduct random audits of paid invoices, company credit card purchases and expense reports. - Establish a call-back procedure to vendors when they request a change to billing or account information. - Educate your employees on what to look for, as they are your eyes and ears in an organization. - Set-up a fraud hotline.
+Losses from fraud were nearly 50% less at organizations with a hotline.